 The undirected graph which is to be triangulated; a symmetric adjacency matrix.

-Any triangulation of object
+Any triangulation of object; a symmetric adjacency

 matrix.

-returns a graphNEL object while
+minimal_triang() returns a graphNEL object while

-returns an adjacency matrix.
+minimal_triangMAT() returns an adjacency matrix.

 For a given triangulation tobject it may be so that some of the fill-ins are superflous in the sense that they can be removed from tobject without breaking the property that tobject is triangulated.
 The graph obtained by doing so is a minimal triangulation.